-Believe me when I say you have experience and knowledge that another Mom is currently out there searching for online.
+Believe me when I say you have experience and knowledge that another Mom is currently out there searching for!

 How do you choose a Blog niche?

 A niche can be based around a certain topic, such as Homeschooling, or Organisation.
-Or based on a type of lifestyle, such as Being a Single Mom or Mom to Twins.
+Or based on your audience and their lifestyle or worldviews, such as Being a Single Mom or Mom to Twins.

-Or you combine a topic and a lifestyle, such as Homeschooling Twins, or Home Organisation for Single Moms.
+Most niches combine a topic and an audience, such as Homeschooling Twins, or Home Organisation for Single Moms.